TypeFox/monaco-languageclient/docs/introduction.md

 ## What is the Monaco Language Client?

-The Monaco Language Client is a TypeScript library allowing to use the Language Server Protocol (LSP) directly with monaco-editor.
-Thereby it can utilize language servers to extend monoaco-editor's language support.
+The Monaco Language Client is a TypeScript library allowing to use the Language Server Protocol (LSP) directly with the monaco-editor.
+This lets it utilize language servers to extend the monoaco-editor's existing language support.
 Web applications can then provide rich language features such as code completion, diagnostics, Go To Definition support, and more, directly in the browser.

 ## Key Concepts